-Useful is valuable.
-Useful means that your audience will look forward to receiving your content; they will not run away from you.
-If you are a car retailer, and you provide your viewers with How-to articles, which give tips about how to make their car parts last longer, or how to consume less gas, they will be eager to visit your website.
+Useful means that your audience will find value in your content and look forward to receiving your content; they will not run away from you.
+If you are a car retailer, and you provide your viewers with How-to articles, which give tips about how to make their car parts last longer, they will be eager to visit your website.
 They will feel that your business cares about their problems, as much as it cares about making sales.
 They may even search your website for more articles to help them, which will eventually lead them to you when they consider buying a car.

 How to Write Relevant Content?

 To create relevant content, you should focus on connecting with your audience on a personal level and give them insight into becoming part of your business story.
 By giving your product a story, your viewers can relate to your business and will feel encouraged to support the business.
 Make them say this while watching your video or reading your article: “This is me.”
 People tend to react with a one-person-story more than they relate to big numbers.
 Your goal should be to create a relationship between your audience and your product and let your product sell itself.

 Top 3 Things to Avoid in Content Marketing

 Be versatile.
 Do not stick to one form of content marketing even if it is successful.
 You are trying to create as many lead customers as possible and expand the range of your viewers to the maximum, so you should make use of all styles and forms.
 If you are only addressing your current viewers, you are not going the right way.
 Include noteworthy ideas, and make sure they stand out.